The Danbury Medical Files

-Hello I am Christian Espana Schmidt MD.
-During my 25 years of medical career I have lived the change of the medical career.
-Starting as a medical student in Guatemala Central America where after medical school I completed my internal medicine residency and then I served in a rural community for 6 years with innovation that still persists, went to New York City where I repeated another internal medicine residency and was chief resident.
+Hello, I am Christian Espana Schmidt, MD.
+During my 25 years of medical career, I have witnessed changes in the medical profession.
+Starting as a medical student in Guatemala, Central America, where after medical school I completed my internal medicine residency, and then I served in a rural community for 6 years with innovation that persists, I went to New York City, where I repeated another internal medicine residency and was chief resident.
 My joy for teaching took me to Pensilvania where I learned about Point-of-care ultrasound (POCUS) a revolutionary technique to enhance physical examinations.
-I proudly started from scratch the POCUS program in Danbury Hospital and now I have started the POCUS program of CIFC Health a program dedicated exclusively to teach POCUS in the outpatient clinic.
-As you can see I already said I teach POCUS, however I am interested very much in other topics in medicine.
-I used to call the podcast the Danbury Medical Files, and you can hear the prior episodes.
+I proudly started the POCUS program at Danbury Hospital.
+Now, I am developing the POCUS program of CIFC Health, a program dedicated exclusively to teaching POCUS in the outpatient clinic.
+As you can see, I already said I teach POCUS; however, I am very interested in other topics in medicine.

 Of course I will continue to discuss POCUS, however I hope to dive in new topics in medicine.

-Welcome to my podcast and I hope you find something of value.
+Welcome to my podcast.
+I hope you find something of value.

-All of the content is not generated with AI, all content is cured and I try to present the evidence behind of my opinions.
+The content is not generated with AI; all content is curated, and I try to present the evidence behind my opinions.

 Welcome again